kleonang/NavUS/README.md

     - Longitude (String)
     - Name (String)

+## Testing
+Currently, we had generated a script to test all possible source and destination to ensure that our server is capable of handling simultaneous requests and does not run into any errors.
+We have also fixed bugs found in the Android application and improved the UI based on feedback.

 ## Comparisons with existing applications
 **NUS NextBus** app provides us with the bus routes and arrival times of buses but assumes you know the closest bus stop to your destination.
 Also, there is no functionality to enter a bus stop and be guided from your location.